deltathecreatorr/Web-Game-JS-PHP/README.md

 - **Navigation Bar (navbar.php)**
     - Links to the home page
-    - Changes depending on whether the user is registered, can only see leaderboard, game page and see avatar if registered.
+    - Changes if user is registered, can only see leaderboard, game page and see avatar if registered.

 - **Landing Page (index.php)**
-    - Prompts the user to log in if not registered, otherwise the user is given a button to press that takes them to game screen.
+    - Prompts the user to log in if not registered, otherwise user is given a button that takes them to game screen.

 - **Registration Page (registration.php)**
-    - Takes user input and allows the user to pick the complexity level.
+    - User input and allows the user to pick the complexity level.
-    - Also allows user to create their emoji depending on their complexity.
+    - Allows user to create their emoji depending on their complexity.

 - **Pairs Game (pairs.php)**
-    - Button to start the game.
     - Cards are generated and then shuffled.
     - **Simple**
         - 6 cards, 3 pairs with each card having a card flip effect.
         - Score dependent on attempts.
     - **Medium**
-        - 10 cards, 5 pairs with each card having a card flip effect.
+        - 10 cards, 5 pairs with cards having a card flip effect.
         - Getting a higher score is harder than simple.
         - Score dependent on attempts and time.
     - **Complex**